xiaoxianyu-office/mm/skills/mechanics/orbital.md

 Much like projectile, it's great for creating complex skills, such as a fire shield, and is a very complex skill to master.

+Added projectile bullets to Orbital in MM 4.11.
+See how to use them on the [projectiles mechanic](/skills/mechanics/projectile) page.

 Attributes
 ----------